tajawal/code-challenge/QA_NativeApps.md

 This code is meant for testing, and passed execution does not mean working application; maybe testing code needs to be tested in the first place.

 ## Important points related to Delivery:
-- Code challenge should be delivered as a link to a public git repository (github.com or bitbucket.com are preferred).
+- Code challenge should be delivered as a link to a public git repository (github.com is preferred).
 - Implementations focusing on **quality over feature completeness** will be highly appreciated.
 Don’t feel compelled to implement everything, while compromising on code quality.
 - Even if you are not able to complete the challenge, please do submit it anyways.
 - Please avoid any ToDo's in the code.